XenitAB/xenitab.github.io/docs/xks/developer-guide/api-migrations.md

 This is not something that we use in XKF, but it is good to know.

+### Patching

+If you have any kustomizations patching in different values between environments, or similar.
+These will also have to be changed to match the new apiVersion.

 ## General API changes

 ### SecretProviderClass v1alpha1 to v1